Information about other people

 - contact details

 - date of birth, gender, nationality and ethnicity (in each case, where relevant)

 - details of any next of kin, family members and emergency contacts (in each case, where relevant)

 - information about other cricket organisations you have a relationship with such as County Cricket Boards, cricket clubs or cricket leagues

 - information about your eligibility to play, work for us, make purchases or take up our services

 - payment details and details of returns or refunds (in each case, where relevant)

-- supporting information that is relevant to Our Relationship such as photographs for accreditations, clothing size for kit where we are supplying this, dietary requirements where you or someone else you are providing details for are attending an event or meeting where refreshments are being provided, allergy information or treatment that may need to be given
+- supporting information that is relevant to Our Relationship such as photographs for accreditations, clothing size and any personalisation for kit or other items where we are supplying this, dietary requirements where you or someone else you are providing details for are attending an event or meeting where refreshments are being provided, allergy information or treatment that may need to be given

 - audio-visual materials such as photographs and video recordings